 - 18. The Respondent made extensive legal submissions covering some 27 pages and addressing: - a.
 B1 Characterisation of the proposed work - b.
 B2 Assessable development under the Building Act 1975 - c.
 B3 Assessment provisions for assessable development under the Building Act 1975 - d.
 B4 Assessable development under the Sustainable Planning Act 2009 - e.
 B5 Assessment provisions under the Sustainable Planning Act 2009 - f.
 B6 Relationship between the assessment criteria under the Building Act 1975 and the Sustainable Planning Act 2009 - g.
 B7 Assessment manager for BA building work - h.
 B8 Concurrence Agency for BA building work - i.
 B9 Assessment manager for SPA building work - j.
 C SUBMISSION ON THE COMMITTEE'S DECISION IN APPEAL NUMBER 33-16 - k.
 D SUBMISSION ON THE ORDERS SOUGHT - i.
 D1- Issue 1 Effect of the codes - ii.
-D2 Issue 2 Granting the Building development approval - 1.
-Concurrence agency assessment - 2.
+D2 Issue 2 Granting the Building development approval - Concurrence agency assessment - 2.
 Assessable development outside the Building assessment provisions - 3.
-Limitation of issuing a building development approval - 19.
-The submissions have been considered in detail for the purpose of preparing this decision.
-Particular aspects of the submissions of the respondent under section B1 B9 include the following: - 20.
+Limitation of issuing a building development approval

+- 19. The submissions have been considered in detail for the purpose of preparing this decision. - Particular aspects of the submissions of the respondent under section B1-B9 include the following: - 20.
 The Council submitted that the Land is subject to the following relevant zones and overlays under Brisbane City Plan 2014 (CP2014): - a.
-Low density residential zone; - b.
-Toowong Indooroopilly neighbourhood plan; - c.
-Dwelling house character overlay; - d.
-Biodiversity overlay;16

-- 21. The proposed construction of the additional storey is building work under both the Sustainable Planning Act 2009 (SPA) (SPA building work) and the Building Act 1975 (BA) (BA building work).17 - 22.
+Character (Character) zone; - b.
+Dwelling house character overlay; - c.
+Traditional building character overlay.
+16 - 21.
+The proposed construction of the additional storey is building work under both the Sustainable Planning Act 2009 (SPA) (SPA building work) and the Building Act 1975 (BA) (BA building work). - 22.
 The assessment needs to be in accordance with both the BA and SPA. - 23.
 The building assessment provisions in the planning scheme are identified in table 1.6.1 of CP2014 and they relevantly provide for: - a.
-Dwelling house (small lot) code (DH Code) - b.
-Toowong Indooroopilly neighbourhood plan code (TINP code)
+Dwelling house code (DH Code) - b. traditional building character (design) overlay code (TBC code)

-(the Relevant Codes)18
+(the Relevant Codes)

-- 24. To determine which provisions of the Relevant Codes are applicable, they must be considered in light of column 2 of table 1.6.1 and the BA19. - 25.
-To the extent provisions of the Relevant codes are qualitative statements and quantifiable standards for matters provided for under performance criteria 4 and 8 under QDC MP1.2 they form part of the building assessment provisions20. - 26.
-The BA building work is assessable against the provisions prescribed under section 30 of the BA and including the above provisions of the Relevant codes.21 - 27.
-Unlike section 20 of the BA, in order for the development to be assessable it is only necessary to find a head of power which identifies the particular SPA building work as assessable development.22 - 28.
-The only building work that is prescribed under the SPR to be assessable development is building work assessable under the BA.23 - 29.
-The only building work that is prescribed under the SPR to be assessable development is building work assessable under the BA.24 SPA building work is not assessable development under the SPR.
-CP2014 prescribes that the SPA building work is also code assessable development.25 - 30.
-CP2014 relevantly prescribes that for code assessable development: - a.
-Development must be assessed against all the applicable codes identified in the assessment criteria column of the level of assessment tables; - b.
-Development that complies with the purpose and overall outcomes of the code complies with the code or development that complies with the performance or
+- 24. To determine which provisions of the Relevant Codes are applicable, they must be considered in light of column 2 of table 1.6.1 and the BA. - 25.
+To the extent provisions of the Relevant codes are qualitative statements and quantifiable standards for matters provided for under performance criteria 4 and 8 under QDC MP1.2 they form part of the building assessment provisions. - 26.
+The BA building work is assessable against the provisions prescribed under section 30 of the BA and including the above provisions of the Relevant codes. - 27.
+Unlike section 20 of the BA, in order for the development to be assessable it is only necessary to find a head of power which identifies the particular SPA building work as assessable development. - 28.
+The only building work that is prescribed under the SPR to be assessable development is building work assessable under the BA.

-17 At [9] Council submissions; See the definition of "building work" in section 10 of the SPA, for building work assessable under the SPA, which includes "building and altering".
+&lt;sup>17 At [9] Council submissions; See the definition of "building work" in section 10 of the SPA, for building work assessable under the SPA, which includes "building and altering".
 See also the definition of "building work" in section 5 of the BA, for building work assessable under the BA, which includes "building and altering".

-19 At [25] Council submissions; See section 13 and schedule 1 of the BA.
+&lt;sup>19 At [24] Council submissions: See section 13 and schedule 1 of the BA.

-23 At [33] Council submissions; See s.231 of SPA, s.9, sch.
+&lt;sup>23 At [33] Council submissions; See s.231 of SPA, s.9, sch.
 3, Pts 1 and 2, Table 1, Item 1 of SPR